sabotage-linux/sabotage/README.md

 ## CONTACT

-There is a mailing list: sabotage@lists.openwall.com
+There <strike>is</strike> was a mailing list: sabotage@lists.openwall.com

-Email sabotage-subscribe@lists.openwall.com and follow its instructions to subscribe.
+<strike>Email sabotage-subscribe@lists.openwall.com and follow its instructions to
+subscribe.</strike>

 Archives available: http://openwall.com/lists/sabotage/

+**The mailing list is currently unmaintained. please use IRC.**

-You may also /join #sabotage or #musl on irc.freenode.net for real time help.
+/join #sabotage on irc.freenode.net for real time help.

 **READ THE COOKBOOK FIRST BEFORE POSTING**.